FelixTheTBone/phase_boundary_interfacial_excess/README.md

 ## Overview
 These methods allow the calculation of the interfacial excess across phase boundaries in proximity to grain boundaries.
 I have provided a few example datasets and exported data from the paper cited below.
 Please feel free to use these functions and reference them appropriately, thank you.

+## Rewrite in 2025
+Rewriting the script in 2025 to update the following functionalities:
+- Manual intervention in defining dynamic structures, e.g., file names, interface areas, defining sections of interest in the concentration profile.
+- More robust identification of the interface location by the omission of unreliable values, e.g., of elements exhibiting no concentration difference, or noisy low-concentration elements.
+- Replaced semi-logarithmic plots with more readily interpretable linear plots & outputting all information in the plots

 ## Calculations
 The first step is obtaining high-quality proximity histograms (proxigrams) from your atom probe reconstruction.
 I found a step size of 0.05 nm and width +- 15 nm works very well.
 However, large and more diffuse interfaces may require adjustments, but you will always need to keep the step size reasonably fine.
 From the proxigrams, the script automatically calculates concentration difference profiles: Step-wise difference in concentration over the step-wise difference in its spatial coordinate x.
 If both are present, the global maximum and minimum are used to determine the interface location.
 In some instances, only maxima and minima are present, and you may need to make minor manual adjustments to the interface location.